Pythbit/cml2lab/README.md

 ## License

-This project is licensed under the GPL2 License
+This project is licensed under the MIT License